-The 2012 edition of Research and Development Statistics (RDS) released in March, provides a wide range of recent data on the resources devoted to R&D in all OECD countries and selected non-member economies.
-The statistical series start from 1981 and cover the following fields:
+The 2018 edition of Research and Development Statistics (RDS) provides a wide range of recent data on the resources devoted to R&D in all OECD countries and selected non-member economies.

-A first set of tables deals with Gross Domestic Expenditure on Research and Experimental Development (GERD).
+A first set of tables deals with gross domestic expenditure on research and experimental development (GERD).
 This covers all R&D carried out on a national territory in the year concerned using various breakdowns.
-R&D expenditure data are expressed in million national currency, million current PPP$, and million constant $ (2005 prices and PPPs).
+R&D expenditure data are expressed in million national currency, million current PPP$, and million constant $ (2010 prices and PPPs).

 The second set covers resources devoted to R&D measured in labour terms, i.e. R&D personnel by sector of employment and various breakdowns.
 R&D personnel data are expressed in full time equivalents on R&D (FTE) and in headcounts.

-Datasets on R&D expenditure and personnel are also provided for R&D carried out in the Business Enterprise Sector with detailed data by industry or size class.
-Additionally R&D in the Higher Education and Private Non Profit sectors are also available with detailed data by field of science or type of costs.
+Datasets on R&D expenditure and personnel are also provided for R&D carried out in the business enterprise sector with detailed data by industry or size class.
+Additionally R&D in the higher education and private non-profit sectors are also available with detailed data by field of research and development or type of costs.

-The R&D expenditure and personnel tables are based on retrospective surveys of the units carrying out the R&D, though national estimates and forecasts have been included when available.
+The R&D expenditure and personnel tables are based on surveys of the units carrying out the R&D and national estimates and provisional data have been included when available.
 More up to date information on government intentions or objectives when committing money to R&D can be derived from budgets.
-These data are shown in the Government budget appropriations or outlays for RD (GBAORD) table, which includes the breakdown of government R&D budgets by socio economic objective.
+These data are shown in the Government budget allocations for R&D (GBARD) table, which includes the breakdown of government R&D budgets by socio economic objective (SEO).